Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ```

 Line 1B shows that an alias constant is often capitalized.
-Line 2 and following work, because alias is also a way to define a compile-time temporary value,  just like var and let define resp. a runtime variable and constant. alias is kind of a let at comptime.
+Line 2 and following work, because alias is also a way to define a compile-time temporary value,  just like var andvardefine resp. a runtime variable and constant. alias is kind of avarat comptime.
 You can also make a user-defined type with it (see § 1B).
 All occurences of the alias name get substituted with the value at comptime, so it has a bit of a performance benifit.
 This is ideal to set parameter values of the problem at hand.
 So line 3 is changed at compile time to `for i in range(MAX_ITERS):`.

 Both None and AnyType are defined as type aliases in the builtin module `type_aliases` as metatypes: